 You were meant to be the star in the story of your life, not a supporting character.
 And to truly shine, this means saying “no” to anything that gets in the way of that happening.

-I previously wrote about how changing the habit of saying an automatic “yes” to every request will feel uncomfortable and take practice, and so I encouraged you to start small.
+But, changing the habit of saying an automatic “yes” to every request will likely feel uncomfortable and take practice, and so I encouraged you to start small.

-*If you missed that story, you will find it here: The Answer is No: A Lesson in Boundaries 101.
+*If you missed last week’s piece, you will find it here: The Answer is No: A Lesson in Boundaries 101.

-And today, since the topic of boundaries has sparked so much interest, I’ve decided to offer you a few more ideas to help you through the holidays.
+Since the topic of boundaries has sparked some interest, I’ve decided to continue the conversation to help you through the holidays.

-‘Tis the season for togetherness AND establishing healthy boundaries!
+‘Tis the season for togetherness AND establishing healthy boundaries, right?

-Recently, when we talked about boundaries in my Shine On Group Program, some of the shine sisters in the group realized they weren’t clear about what a boundary actually was or what they truly needed.
+I’ve found that when initially coaching with me, some of my clients aren’t even quite sure about what boundaries are or why they might need them.
 This may be true for you too, especially if you didn’t grow up in a household that modeled healthy boundaries.

-Next, draw a circle, and inside the circle, write these things down.
-Leave anything that doesn’t align with your values and standards outside the circle.
+2. Draw a circle, and inside the circle, write down anything from that list that also aligns with your personal values and standards.

-Once you’re sure about what you need and want, then it’s time to get clear about the boundaries you need to put in place to successfully get you there.
+3. Next, it’s time to get clear about the boundaries you must put in place to successfully live inside your circle.

 For instance, if what you want/need for your life is peace and serenity, with lots of time for quiet thought and idea generation as you draft your new novel, then some of the boundaries you might consider are:

-*Saying “no” to uninvited guests who visit during the daytime hours, especially your loud, over-dramatic Aunt Theresa.
+- Saying “no” to uninvited guests who visit during the daytime hours, especially your loud, over-dramatic Aunt Tammy.

-*Saying “no” when your husband schedules the annual furnace inspection in the middle of a weekday, even though “you’re home anyways, and it will only take a few minutes.”
+- Saying “no” when your partner schedules the annual furnace inspection in the middle of your workday, even though “you’re home anyways, and it will only take a few minutes.”

-*Saying “no” to yourself when your brain wants to go to that old familiar place of telling you that you’re selfish and deserving of living a guilt-ridden life of misery.
+- Saying “no” to yourself when your brain wants to go to that old familiar place of telling you that you’re selfish and deserving of living a guilt-ridden life.

-And, as you courageously begin to implement your new boundaries, you will need to get curious about the thoughts that come up that stoke your fear.
-Then, you must deal with the fear.
+4. As you courageously begin to implement your new boundaries, get curious about the thoughts that begin to come up that stoke your fear and address them.

 Almost always, your primal brain will embellish and exaggerate the dangers.

-I mean, seriously, you will be just fine if Aunt Theresa yells at you or stops talking to you for a while, no matter what your brain tells you.
+I mean, seriously, you will be just fine if Aunt Tammy yells at you or stops talking to you for a while, no matter what your brain tells you.

 However, you will not be fine if you live your entire life inauthentically, putting your needs and wants on the backburner.